cgTeate/CapStone-Project/program/README.txt

     -Processor - 3.1 GHz Quad-Core Intel Core i7
     -Memory - 16 GB 2133 MHz LPDDR3

-    (list how to open the project, how to run the project)

 INSTALL
 ----------------------------------------------------------
 Sources for steps 1 & 2: